AlejandrodeMiguel96/OpenCosmosChallenge/README.md

 # OpenCosmosChallenge
 This repository contains my proposal to the OpenCosmos challenge.
-It also contains a brief report to summarize the thought process and approach when facing the challenge, and with the intentions to clarify and explain the code, assumptions and results.
+It also contains a brief report "OC_report_Alejandro_de_Miguel" to summarize the thought process and approach when facing the challenge, and with the intentions to clarify and explain the code, assumptions and results.

 There are several files, being main_OC.py the file to be executed.